ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 ## Configuring a CF app to forward logs to a custom LogDNA instance by using Syslog drains
 {: #monitor_cfapp_logs}

-You can configure a Cloud Foundry (CF) application to stream application logs to an instance of the the {{site.data.keyword.la_full_notm}} service.
-You can configure a secure connection or a TLS connection.
+You can configure a Cloud Foundry (CF) application, running in the {{site.data.keyword.cloud_notm}} or outside the {{site.data.keyword.cloud_notm}}, to stream application logs to an instance of the the {{site.data.keyword.la_full_notm}} service.
+You can configure a secure connection or a TLS connection between the CF app and the logging instance.

-CF Syslog Drain Release.
-CF syslog drain release is a Bosh release that works in conjunction with Loggregator to bind applications to syslog readers.
-It can be independently scaled to support large numbers of User Provided syslog drains.

-**Note:** Currently, {{site.data.keyword.la_full_notm}} does not have automatic integration with Cloud Foundry.
-However, you can leverage a feature of Cloud Foundry to redirect the syslog output to capture logs and forward them to your {{site.data.keyword.la_short}} instance.

 To send CF logs to a {{site.data.keyword.la_short}} instance, consider the following information:
 * In the {{site.data.keyword.la_short}} instance, you must provision a syslog port.